sbrunner/php-oauth2-client/README.md

 * Only "authorization code" profile support, will not implement anything else;
 * Only conforming OAuth 2.0 servers will work, this library will not get out of its way to deal with services that violate the OAuth 2.0 RFC;
+* Supports Proof Key for Code Exchange for public clients where no secret is used;
 * There will be no toggles to shoot yourself in the foot;
 * Uses `paragonie/constant_time_encoding` for constant time encoding;
 * Uses `paragonie/random_compat` polyfill for CSPRNG;